 More than 30 years after the end of the communist era, the media landscape in Bulgaria has a bad reputation again.
 Monopolisation in the newspaper sector, insufficient or inefficient legal rules and a self-regulation system only in theory, all give rise to criticism.
 A lack of economic transparency, self-censorship and lack of objectivity are often mentioned both by media experts and journalists.
 Foreign ambassadors have repeatedly expressed their concern, and the exploitation of the print media for political purposes has been the subject of Western media reports.
-The shortcomings in the media sector have resulted in the country slipping down to 111th place of 180 states in the latest press freedom ranking by "Reporters Without Borders" – the worst result in the EU.
+The shortcomings in the media sector have resulted in the country slipping even further down to 112th place of 180 states in the latest press freedom ranking by "Reporters Without Borders" – the worst result in the EU.
 Right before joining the EU, the country still ranked 35th and in 2020 was on 111th place, a position that the country held for three years.
-In a representative opinion survey of the KAS Media Programme in December 2020, more than half of Bulgarians (56 percent) think that the country's 111th place in the Press Freedom Index is deserved.
+In a representative opinion survey of the KAS Media Programme in December 2020, more than half of Bulgarians (56 percent) thought that the country's 111th place in the Press Freedom Index is deserved.
 Only 18 percent are of the contrary opinion.
 The high percentage of respondents who believe that the place is deserved indicates a low level of trust among Bulgarians in the media as a whole.